holaplex/hub-cli/README.md

 ### Optional Parameters:

 - `--concurrency <OPTIONS>`:

   - Is used to control the level of concurrency.
+Default value is **4**

 - `--no-compressed`:

   - An optional flag to mint uncompressed NFTs only.
+Default value is **false**

 - `--mints-per-wallet <NUMBER>`:
-   - Defines the number of NFTs to mint to each wallet with a default value of 1 if not specified.
+  - Defines the number of NFTs to mint to each wallet with a default value of **1** if not specified.

 ```sh
 $ hub upload drop --drop 00000000-0000-0000-0000-000000000000 \